Philosophy explores and critically examines the deeper meanings of human life and

 Completion of the major requires 36 credits.

-PHI 300 Introduction to Ancient Philosophy and PHI 306 Introduction to Modern Philosophy
+PHI 300 Ancient Philosophy and PHI 306 Modern Philosophy

-PHI 108 Logical and Critical Thinking or 220 Introduction to Symbolic Logic (Students
+PHI 108 Logical and Critical Reasoning or 220 Introduction to Symbolic Logic (Students

 who expect to pursue graduate study in Philosophy should choose PHI 220)